-We currently have international operations, including offices in Brazil, China, Mexico, the United Kingdom, Sweden and Turkey.
-For the quarter ended March 31, 2005, international operations accounted for approximately 20% of our total revenues.
+We currently have international operations, including offices in Argentina, Brazil, China, Mexico, the United Kingdom, Sweden and Turkey.
+For the six months ended June 30, 2005, international operations accounted for approximately 21.6% of our total revenues.
 Our international business operations are subject to a number of material risks, including, but not limited to:

-- difficulties in building and managing foreign operations; - regulatory uncertainties in foreign countries, including changing regulations and delays in licensing carriers to build out their networks in various locations; - · difficulties in enforcing agreements and collecting receivables through foreign legal systems and addressing other legal issues; - longer payment cycles; - foreign and U.S. taxation issues; - potential weaknesses in foreign economies, particularly in Europe, South America and Mexico; - fluctuations in the value of foreign currencies; - general economic and political conditions in the markets in which we operate; and - unexpected domestic and international regulatory, economic or political changes.
+- · difficulties in building and managing foreign operations; - · regulatory uncertainties in foreign countries, including changing regulations and delays in licensing carriers to build out their networks in various locations; - · difficulties in enforcing agreements and collecting receivables through foreign legal systems and addressing other legal issues; - · unexpected restrictions on transferring cash from foreign operations to the U.S.; - · longer payment cycles; - · foreign and U.S. taxation issues; - · potential weaknesses in foreign economies, particularly in Europe, South America and Mexico; - · fluctuations in the value of foreign currencies; - · general economic and political conditions in the markets in which we operate; and - · unexpected domestic and international regulatory, economic or political changes.

 Our significant international subsidiaries (i.e., in Brazil, Mexico, Sweden and the United Kingdom) procure certain transactions that are denominated in U.S. dollars.
 Downward fluctuations in the value of foreign currencies, compared to the U.S. dollar, may make our services more expensive than local service offerings in international locations.
 This would make our service offerings less price competitive than local service offerings, which could harm our business.
 To date, our experience with this foreign currency risk has predominately related to the Brazilian Real and Mexican Peso.
-In addition, we also conduct business in British Pound Sterling, Chinese Renminbi, Euro, Swedish Krona and Turkish Lira.
+In addition, we also conduct business in British Pound Sterling, Chinese Renminbi, Euro, Swedish Krona, Argentine Peso, and Turkish Lira.
 We do not currently engage in currency hedging activities to limit the risks of currency fluctuations.
 Therefore, fluctuations in foreign currencies could have a negative impact on the profitability of our global operations, which would harm our financial results.